-- Deduction is not available towards payment made for school fees of Self, spouse, brother or sister, father or mother or any other relative.
+- Deduction is not available towards payment made for school fees of self, spouse, brother or sister, father or mother or any other relative.

-It is important to mention here that Children education allowance i.e part of salary structure & fees paid towards tuition fees of the Children are both different deductions & is therefore can be claimed respectively within the limit prescribed (as mentioned above) as per the India income tax Act.
+It is important to mention here that children’s education allowance i.e part of the salary structure, and fees paid towards tuition fees of the Children are both different deductions.
+These, therefore, can be claimed separately within the limit prescribed (as mentioned above) as per the provisions of the Indian Income Tax Act, 1961.

 - ClearTax makes it very easy to E-File your ITR